douglasgreen/outlines/computers/computer_science/information_theory.en.md

 **Distortion Measures**: A distortion measure is a mathematical function that quantifies the difference or error between the original signal and the reconstructed signal after compression and decompression.
 The choice of a distortion measure depends on the specific application and the type of data being compressed.
 Common distortion measures include the Mean Squared Error (MSE) for signals and images, the Hamming distance for discrete symbols, and more perceptually-based measures for audio and visual content.

-**Rate-Distortion Function**: The rate-distortion function \( R(D) \) describes the minimum amount of information (rate) needed to encode a signal such that the average distortion does not exceed a threshold \( D \).
-Formally, for a given distortion level \( D \), \( R(D) \) gives the lower bound on the rate at which information can be compressed without exceeding that distortion level.
+**Rate-Distortion Function**: The rate-distortion function $`R(D)`$ describes the minimum amount of information (rate) needed to encode a signal such that the average distortion does not exceed a threshold $`D`$.
+Formally, for a given distortion level $`D`$, $`R(D)`$ gives the lower bound on the rate at which information can be compressed without exceeding that distortion level.
 The rate-distortion function is derived under the assumption of an ideal encoder and decoder, providing a theoretical limit that real-world compression systems strive to approach.

 ### Applications in Media Compression